 If you have been prescribed Bactrim, then you will need to take it by following the instructions given to you by your doctor.
 That being said, the general guideline for taking Bactrim is to take it by mouth with a full glass of water.
 Alternatively, if you are prone to getting an upset stomach or nausea when taking medication, it might be deemed appropriate to take each dose with a meal.

 As a side note, it is very important to note that Bactrim is not a suitable medicine for children less than 2 months of age.
 This is due to the increased risk of experiencing severe side effects in older children, teenagers, and adults.

 How Can DrHouse Help You?

 DrHouse is a telehealth platform, that provides access to medical professionals from the comfort and convenience of your own home.
 With our telehealth service, you can access a doctor from wherever you are at any time of the day and on-demand, meaning that you can receive the medical help that you need straight away.

 If you have been prescribed Bactrim or are considering taking antibiotics for a bacterial infection, our experienced doctors will be able to guide you and advise you on how best to take the medication.
 We will also be able to provide any additional information about potential side effects as well as anything else that may be of benefit to you.

-With DrHouse, you can also get a Bactrim prescription or refills online, if necessary.
+With DrHouse, you can also get a Bactrim prescription online, if necessary.
 This allows you to safely and securely obtain the medication that you need without having to visit a doctor’s office.

 Just to sum up everything that we have talked you through above, Bactrim is considered to be a broad-spectrum antibiotic.
 This means that Bactrim is an antibiotic medication that can treat a great variety of bacteria and help to effectively treat many types of infections.